nagyist/OLMoE.swift/aws-lambda/README.md

 An AWS Lambda function to facilitate logging and storing chat traces in an S3 bucket, with support for Apple App Attestation to ensure secure and legitimate access.

+Note: This Lambda function is specifically designed for sharing chats as URLs and is optional.
+It is not required for the core functionality of the app, so setting it up is only necessary if you intend to use the chat-sharing feature.

 ## Table of Contents

 - [Requirements](#requirements)